munificent/craftinginterpreters/book/jumping-back-and-forth.md

     declared inside the body of the loop or in blocks nested inside the loop when a continue is executed?

-1. Control flow constructs have been mostly unchanged since Algol68.
-It seems like most language evolution is around making code more declarative and high level, so imperative control flow doesn't get much attention.
+1. Control flow constructs have been mostly unchanged since Algol 68.
+Language evolution since then has focused on making code more declarative and high level, so imperative control flow hasn't gotten much attention.

     For fun, try to invent a useful novel control flow feature for Lox.
 It can be a refinement of an existing form or something entirely new.
 In practice,